The 7 Best Road Bikes Under $3000 for Men & Women

 Allez Sprint Comp offers standard components in this price range (Shimano 105, tubeless-ready wheels, hydraulic disc brakes).

 This bike, however, impresses mainly with the quality of the frame processing.
-Thanks to the smooth welds and tube shapes, it looks like a carbon frame from a distance.
+The smooth welds and tube shapes make it look like a carbon frame from a distance.

 As is usual with reputable brands, this bike is often hard to come by.